Raspberries and Kohlrabi

 Help My Chili is Too Spicy (7 Ways to Cool Chili Down)

-The best chili is a careful balancing act creating a chili that is spicy but not too spicy.
+The best chili is a careful balancing act to create a chili with plenty of flavor that is spicy but not too spicy.

 But don't worry if your chili turned out too spicy, it can be saved.